blocknotes/rails-event-sourcing/README.md

 ## To do

-- [ ] Generators for events, commands and dispatchers
+- [ ] Generator for events, commands and dispatchers
 - [ ] Database specific optimizations
 - [ ] Add more usage examples